 - a caveat (a warning of some right or interest on the land title) on the building site land

 - a waiver or negation of implied warranties

-- a cost escalation or ‘rise and fall’ clause, unless the contract price is more than $1 million.
+- a cost escalation or ‘rise and fall’ clause, unless the contract price is more than $500,000.
 You must calculate into the contract price any likely rise in costs caused by inflation, wage increases and the like.
 If you want to include a cost escalation clause, the Director of Consumer Affairs Victoria must approve it.
 The director has not yet approved any cost escalation clauses

 - a cost-plus method, if the contract is less than $1 million.
 An example of a cost-plus method is charging by the hour and not giving a fixed price for the contract.
 You can use a cost-plus contract if you are renovating an existing house, but only to cover the investigative work required to establish the contract price.
 Even if you are using a cost-plus contract for this, you must give a fair and reasonable estimate of the total amount you are likely to receive.
 You must enter a fixed-price contract with your client for the remaining work